 Two-factor authentication (2FA), also known as 2-step verification, is a security layer in addition to your email and password.
-You will need to provide your 2FA code when signing in to your account, withdrawing from OpenNode or enabling instant exchange functionality.
+You will need to provide your 2FA code when signing in to your account, withdrawing from OpenNode, or enabling Automatic Conversion functionality.

 By using Google Authenticator or another authenticator app, the only way to access the codes is via physical access to the device running the app.